 Where should I keep my Power of Attorney?

 Your Power of Attorney is an important legal document.
 Keep it in a safe and secure place.
-You may wish to give a copy to your agent(s) or in a place where it can be easily found.
+You may wish to give a copy to your agent(s) or inform them of a place where it can be easily found.
 Your agent may keep a copy in case yours is lost.
 Make sure your family knows where to find your Power of Attorney, or whom to ask when it is needed.

 Do I need to update my Power of Attorney if nothing has changed?

 Some banks and financial institutions will try to reject a Power of Attorney that is several years old because of the possibility that the Power of Attorney has been revoked.
-There are seveal options to prepare for this.
-If you remain competent it is prudent to re-execute your Power of Attorney every five years or so.
+There are several options to prepare for this.
+If you remain competent, it is prudent to re-execute your Power of Attorney every five years or so.

 It is always a good idea to review your Power of Attorney periodically to make sure you still agree with your choices.